2022 National Annual General Meeting

 Office Bearer roles (President/Co-President, Vice President, Treasurer) will be decided by the NEC members during the first meeting of the National Executive Committee.

 Please note: Only Professional members have the right to appoint a Proxy to vote on their behalf, if they are unable to attend the AGM.
-A Proxy form is available for download below.
-Completed proxy forms must be received by Executive Officer/Public Officer Imbi Knappstein via email@example.com, no later than 5pm, Thursday 16 September.
+A Proxy form is available to download below.
+Completed proxy forms must be received by Executive Officer/Public Officer Imbi Knappstein via [email protected], no later than 5pm, Thursday 6 October.